Monty Panesar: England in India, 2012

 Panesar was called up to the 16-man squad for the winter tour of India which started on 30 October.
 A three-day training camp was held from 26 to 29 October with the first Test starting on 15 November.
 Panesar played in two of the three tour matches taking 3–64 against Mumbai 'A' and 2–70 for the match against Haryana.
 However, he was not picked for the first Test, which England eventually lost by nine wickets.
 After the match, coach Andy Flower and captain Alastair Cook both said they had misjudged the pitch, and changes were made to the team ahead of the second Test.
 Panesar was selected for the second Test replacing Tim Bresnan, and he took 5–129 in the first innings, and 6–81 in the second, career best match figures of 11–210, and only the second time he has taken ten wickets in a match.
 This was also the first time since Hedley Verity in 1934 that an English spinner had taken 10 wickets in a match in India.
 England went on to level the series at one all by winning the match by ten wickets.
 In the third Test as he took five wickets in the match, including 4–90 in the first Innings.
 England went on to win the match by seven wickets and lead the series 2–1 with one Test remaining.
 In the final Test in Nagpur, Panesar was not as successful with the ball only taking 1–81 on a flat pitch.
 The match ended in a draw and England won the series 2–1.
 By winning the series England became the first team since 2004 to beat India on their home soil, and the first England team since the 1984–85 tour to beat India in India.
 Panesar ended the series with 17 wickets.

 England in New Zealand, 2013

 Panesar was called up to the 15-man squad for the winter tour of New Zealand with the first Test starting on 6 March.
-Panesar was the leading spinner of the Test part of the tour as Graeme Swann had to pull out requiring surgery on an recurring elbow injury.
+Panesar was the leading spinner of the Test part of the tour as Graeme Swann had to pull out requiring surgery on a recurring elbow injury.
 Panesar took 5 wickets over the series.